GriffinNye22/ShellSimulation/README.md

   >
   > changeRecord() then calls displayFieldMenu() which will print the menu options for the editable fields.
 I chose to only allow the Accessories, Hardware, and Software fields to be edited, as
   > editing the date would allow holes in the data and updating the Total field without updating any of the other 3 fields would cause the Total field to become meaningless.
 So, instead, the
-  > total field will automatically be updated on editing any of the other 3 fields so as to accurately represent the total.
+  > total field will automatically be updated on editing any of the other 3 fields, so as to accurately represent the total.
   >
   > changeRecord() then calls getMenuInput() which prompts the user to select an editable field from the menu.
 I decided at this point to change getMenuInput() to include a boolean parameter
   > indicating whether or not the menu input was for the main menu or not.
 I was going to create a separate method for the field menu input, but realized the code was exactly the same as